UniversalRobots/Universal_Robots_ROS_Driver/README.md

     * **max_joint_difference** - maximum allowed difference between target and actual joints - checked at every trajectory step
 Here are some examples of manipulating the time flow for **Low Bandwidth Trajectory Follower** mode.
 You can use other settings but you should do it on your own risk.
   * Default mode: *servoj_time* = 0.008, *time_interval* = 0.008 : interpolation time flows with the same speed as real time - moves are executed as planned
   * Slow-motion mode: *servoj_time* = 0.008, *time_interval* = 0.004 : interpolation time flows 2x slower than real time, so the move is executed 2x slower than planned.
 Requires configuring MoveIt to accept much slower moves than expected (otherwise MoveIt cancels such move mid-way)
   * Fast-forward mode: *servoj_time* = 0.004, *time_interval* = 0.012 : interpolation time flows 3x faster than real time, so the move is 3x faster than planned.
 Might violate limits of the robot speed so use carefully and make sure you gradually increase the speed in-between to check how safe it is.

+NOTE!
+In case you use Low Bandwidth Trajectory Follower and you experience MoveIt to cancel robot moves prematurely because of too long move duration, you should increase tolerance of duration monitoring of MoveIt trajectory execution You can find the configuration usually in trajectory_execution.launch.xml in generated moveit config - there are parameters that configure scaling and margin for allowed execution time among others.
+The relevant parameters are `trajectory_execution/allowed_execution_duration_scaling` (default 1.2) and `trajectory_execution/allowed_goal_duration_margin` (default 0.5).
+The first one is factor that scales execution time, the second is margin that is added on top of the scaled one.
+You can increase either of those values to make moveit executor more "tolerant" to execution delays.
+There is also another parameter:
+`trajectory_execution/execution_duration_monitoring`.
+You can set it to false to disable duration monitoring completely.

 ## Installation

 **As the driver communicates with the robot via ethernet and depends on reliable continous communication, it is not possible to reliably control a UR from a virtual machine.**

 Just clone the repository into your catkin working directory and make it with ```catkin_make```.